Updated biweekly · Independent · Carsmenskii is not paid by manufacturers Want help using these? See matchmaking →

 • EV (Equinox EV / Blazer EV / Lyriq): Often eligible for federal EVAP (verify amount) on lower trims, plus $2,500–5,000 manufacturer cash.

-Stellantis (Ram / Jeep / Dodge)Most aggressive
+Stellantis (Ram / Jeep / Dodge)Big-cash on trucks

 • Dodge Charger / Challenger Last Call editions: No incentives.
 Becoming collector items.